iszczesniak/cpp/deduction/index.md

 * the category of a function argument (discussed in a later topic).

-Depending on the function parameter type (regular, pointer, reference) different rules are used (which follow from the basic rule without type conversion), where the deduced type can differ from the function argument type only with the top-level qualifiers and declarators. **The deduced type is never a reference type, because a function argument is never of a reference type.**
+Depending on the function parameter type (regular, pointer, reference) different deduction rules are used (which follow from the basic rule without type conversion), where the deduced type can differ from the function argument type only with the top-level qualifiers and declarators. **The deduced type is never a reference type, because a function argument is never of a reference type.**